 The framers of the U.S. Constitution did not explicitly grant the national legislature the power to conduct investigations, but in McGrain v.
 Daugherty (1927) the Supreme Court recognized this authority as an implied power that “has long been treated as an attribute of the power to legislate.”

 Statements made by members of Congress during investigations are protected from legal action under the speech and debate clause, whereas individuals called before Congress can be cited for contempt and perjury in addition to suffering possible embarrassment as a result of information revealed by an investigation.

 In Gibson v.
 Florida Legislative Investigation Committee (1963), the Court held that state legislative investigations were also subject to First Amendment limitations, including protections for the rights of speech and association.
 It thus ruled that a witness could refuse to disclose the membership lists of the National Association for the Advancement of Colored People.

 Congressional investigations can be quite consequential.
-Investigations of President Nixon during the Watergate hearings exposed the existence of Nixon’s secret taping of White House conversations.
+Investigations of President Richard Nixon during the Watergate hearings exposed the existence of Nixon’s secret taping of White House conversations.
 After Nixon lost a fight with the special prosecutor to prevent their dissemination under the executive privilege doctrine, the testimony they revealed was sufficient, with other evidence, to lead the prosecutor to list Nixon as an “unindicted co-conspirator” and for the House of Representatives to draw up articles of impeachment against President Nixon that ultimately led to his resignation.

-In 2017, Congress began investigating whether Trump had fired FBI director James Comey out of fears that he was investigating possible ties between Russian intervention in the U.S. presidential election and members of Trump’s campaign staff.
+In 2017, Congress began investigating whether President Donald Trump had fired FBI director James Comey out of fears that he was investigating possible ties between Russian intervention in the U.S. presidential election and members of Trump’s campaign staff.
 Although some public officials refused to testify about their private conversations with the president, former director Comey testified about his meetings with President Trump while deferring issues that might involve confidential information to private hearings.Send Feedback on this article